-The Global Shared Value Award is the first global award to mobilize private sector shared value and to recognize and encourage corporations to address grand challenges through innovative business strategy, that is, to create “shared value.”
+The Global Shared Value Award is the only global award to mobilize private sector shared value leadership and to recognize and encourage corporations to address global grand challenges through shared value business strategy.

 The award promotes sustainable, scalable solutions that improve the quality of life and build prosperity for companies, individuals, communities, regions, and the world.
 The Award is one part of an ongoing initiative to develop measurable criteria, evaluation reports, and an international committee of thought leaders and advisors committed to increasing shared prosperity in conjunction with positive environmental, social and governance impacts.

 The award is presented annually at the Global Abundance Dinner, which serves as the closing ceremony of the Global Action Summit, hosted by Fareed Zakaria (CNN) for an audience of 500 global leaders and live streamed to a global audience.

 Dr. Fareed Zakaria is master of ceremonies for the award ceremony.
 Michael Porter, founding Director of the Institute for Strategy and Competitiveness, Harvard Business School and Dr. Mark Kramer are the creators of “Shared Value” strategy.
 Dr. Scott T. Massey is Chairman of the Global Action Platform, which is the presenting nonprofit for the Award and a member affiliate with ISC at Harvard Business School.
 KPMG and Global Action Platform work together to advance this important international initiative to advance shared value and prosperity around the world.